What Are Other Suicide Warning Signs?

 People whose level of suicidality has progressed to the point where they are presently engaged in assembling the means of their suicide are in acute, immediate, and substantial danger of harming themselves.
 If you observe someone possibly assembling the means to end his or her life, that person's suicide risk level has become extremely high.
 The time to ask about suicidality is right now.
 The time to drive the suicidal person to the hospital may be now as well.

 Warning signs for suicide are not typically obvious and can be very difficult to spot in advance.
 If you are reading this information after your friend or family member has already attempted or committed suicide, don't beat yourself up if you missed what now seem like obvious warning signs.
-"Hindsight is always 20/20" as the saying goes.
 It is usually far easier to recognize warning signs later on than to catch them prior to a suicide attempt being made.
 You are not stupid, insensitive, and/or clueless if you didn't know that someone was suicidal.
 Even the best trained mental health professionals can miss some suicidal warning signs, particularly if those signs are very subtle.